-However, people living with impaired mobility can’t visit this second-floor cinema nor take part in the many social, cultural and political activities that take place in Guelph’s vibrant cultural hub.
+However, people living with impaired mobility can’t visit the second-floor cinema nor take part in the many social, cultural and political activities offered by this vibrant cultural hub.
 And many of us who are mobile now will lose that mobility later in life.
-Inaccessibility also means that Guelph organizations that receive any government funding, from Hillside Festival to the University of Guelph, can’t make use of a space they would love to use.
+The Bookshelf’s inaccessibility also means that organizations such as Guelph Film Festival and the University of Guelph, are excluded from using this multifacetted space.

 Hence #ElevateGuelph, a project of Friends of The Bookshelf, a group formed to raise the money needed to make this meeting place accessible to all.

-We first met on April 17, 2019.
-Our goal was to rally the community and augment the $100,000 investment from The Bookshelf owners and $100,000 from the federal government to the needed $300,000.
+We first met in April, 2019.
+Our goal was to rally the community and augment the investments from The Bookshelf owners the federal government.
 Within a month, I had come up with the project name and logo, which combines Braille for “up” with an arrow to represent the sihouette of The Bookshelf within a green elevator button.

 This was a pro-bono labour of love.